 The Zeeman effect is calculated in the method propmat_clearskyAddZeeman.
 If this method is included in the propmat_clearsky_agenda, then species with the tag "-Z" will be calculated as Zeeman species.
-If the method is not included, then these species will simply be ignored.
 Note that the order within the tag string is important: the Zeeman tag must directly follow the molecular species tag.
-That is, 02-Z-66 will be counted as Zeeman splitting on the $O^{16}O^{16}$ molecule, whereas 02-66-Z will not work the same way, or even at all.
+That is, 02-Z-66 will be counted as Zeeman splitting on the $O^{16}O^{16}$ molecule.